Qualification Type: | PhD |

 Primary supervisor – Dr Christopher Quince

-The human gut microbiome, the community of organisms living inside the gastrointestinal tract plays a key role in health and disease.
-Fecal microbiome transplantation (FMT) where a healthy community is transferred into a patient’s gut to modulate the microbiome is an established treatment for some diseases, e.g. C. difficile infections.
-It is now being explored for a wide variety of conditions where the gut microbiome is implicated, including irritable bowel diseases (IBDs) of which ulcerative colitis (UC) is an example.
+The human gut microbiome, the community of organisms living inside the gastrointestinal tract, plays a key role in health and disease.
+Fecal microbiome transplantation (FMT), where a community from a healthy donor is transferred into a patient’s gut to modulate the microbiome, is an established treatment for some diseases, e.g. C. difficile infections.
+FMT is now being trialled for a wide variety of conditions where the gut microbiome is implicated, including irritable bowel diseases (IBDs) of which ulcerative colitis (UC) is an example.

 The Microbes, Microbiomes and Bioinformatics (MMB) Doctoral Training Partnership (DTP) is open to UK and international candidates with relevant undergraduate degrees for entry in October 2025 and offers the opportunity to undertake a fully-funded 4-year PhD research project supported by the UKRI Medical Research Council in microbiology and microbial bioinformatics.